-Besides ranking third in the nation for adding proviate sector jobs in 2011, another contributor to these high profile recognitions is the city's central location and transportation system, which includes four area airports – DFW International, Alliance, Meacham and Spinks, which collectively serve more than 57 million travelers a year.
+Besides ranking third in the nation for adding private sector jobs in 2011, another contributor to this type of high profile recognition is the city's central location and transportation system, which includes four area airports (DFW International, Alliance, Meacham and Spinks) that collectively serve more than 57 million travelers a year.

 Now add in a low tax structure and business-friendly climate that makes it easy to set up shop and expand, and it’s easy to see why Fort Worth is literally growing up, and out, in every direction.

 The city and its economic development officials leverage these assets by investing in both new development and infrastructure improvements to keep businesses moving into and expanding within the region.

 For example, nearly $6.5 billion in public and private funds have been invested in the 17,000-acre AllianceTexas, which is a master-planned, mixed-use community in north Fort Worth that contains more than 300 companies and approximately 7,700 homes.

 Almost 31,000 people currently work in AllianceTexas, and there's more growth to come.
 Meanwhile, in its 22-year existence, the AllianceTexas development has paid more than $1 billion in property taxes to Fort Worth and other local governments.

 Learn more about jobs in Fort Worth, TX.